MihirSharma15/CDC2024/README.md

 Our system combines a friendly interface with a backend vector analysis to find connections that would otherwise be missed.

-Skills: Next.js, React, TailwindCSS, Shad/cn, Firebase, Firestore, No-SQL Databases, Fire Auth (OAuth2), FastAPI, Python, sklearn, numpy, K-Closest neighbors
+Skills: Next.js, React, TailwindCSS, Shad/cn, Firebase, Firestore, No-SQL Databases, Fire Auth (OAuth2), FastAPI, Python, sklearn, NumPy, K-Closest neighbors